 subspecies can be found in Senegal only.
 With respect to the high threat level

-cooperation with the Senegal side.
-6 animals that had been captured in the wild
+a semi-captive breeding has been established in Senegal, based on 6 animals that had been captured in the wild

-conservation reserves in Bandia and Fathala, where they have been reproducing
+wildlife reserves in Bandia and Fathala, where they have been reproducing

 than 100 animals living in these two reserves.